Grokzen/redis-py-cluster/docs/index.rst

 Supported python versions
 -------------------------

+Python versions should follow the same supported python versions as specificed by the upstream package `redis-py`, based on what major version(s) that is specified.

+If this library supports more then one major version line of `redis-py`, then the supported python versions must include the set of supported python versions by all major version lines.

-- 2.7
+- 2.7.x
 - 3.4.1+ (See note)
-- 3.5
+- 3.5.x
-- 3.6
+- 3.6.x
-- 3.7
+- 3.7.x

 .. note:: Python 3.4.0

-    A segfault was found when running `redis-py` in python `3.4.0` that was introduced into the codebase in python `3.4.0`.
+    A segfault was found when running `redis-py` in python `3.4.0` that was introduced into the codebase in python itself in the version `3.4.0`.

     Because of this both `redis-py` and `redis-py-cluster` will not work when running with `3.4.0`.